wylie102/MakeItParquet/structure.md

 - Provides functions to build Excel options clauses and SQL queries for reading Excel files.
 - Offers functions to export Excel files while handling type inference and paginated exports.
-- Manages loading of the Excel extension for DuckDB.
+- Manages loading of the Excel extension for Make-it-Parquet!.

 These utilities support the converters and are key to handling the complexity of Excel interactions.